polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 ----------------  -----------------
 ```

-This command validate the polyaxon file, and the option `-def` returns the group definition.
+This command validate the polyaxonfile, and the option `-def` returns the group definition.

 > For more details about this command please run `polyaxon check --help`,
 or check the [command reference](/references/polyaxon-cli/check/)